 But, enough about my rather mundane life, how was my reading during the month?
 Once I discovered it existed, most of my reading month was wholly dedicated to Jami’s Marvel-A-Thon so my reading was dictated by the challenges there.
 Let me tell you, it worked, I’ve read the most I’ve ever read in a month (I think?), and I had a great time doing it too.
 I think I like longer readathons like this that have a lot of prompts/challenges, because it’s super challenging, but also very rewarding.
 And, let’s face it, the fact it was MCU themed really helped keep up my motivation.
 The downside was that the TBR I wrote for June was concocted before I knew about the readathon so I only managed to complete 2 out of the 8 books on there – I still don’t think that’s too bad though?

-So without further ado, let’s take a look at the books I read in the month of May:
+So without further ado, let’s take a look at the books I read in the month of June:

-In terms of format: 3 were paperback, 1 was an ARC, and 1 was an e-ARC.
+In terms of format: 4 were paperback, 5 were hardback, 1 was an eARC, and 3 were audiobooks (marked by ^).

 Onto the books themselves…